doslim/Omniglot-CNN-Demo/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=Doslim.Omniglot-CNN-Demo)

-In this repository, we implement several deep neural networks for the (Omniglot challenge)[https://github.com/brendenlake/omniglot].
+In this repository, we implement several deep neural networks for the [Omniglot challenge](https://github.com/brendenlake/omniglot).

 ## Requirements and Structures